 - 1. To determine particle size distribution & fineness modulus of coarse and fine aggregates. - 2.
-To determine standard consistency, Initial & Final Setting time of cement paste using Vicat's Apparatus. - 3.
-To determine the workability of fresh concrete of given proportion by slump cone test. - 4.
-To determine the Crushing Strength of Brick by using CTM. - 5.
-To determine the Compressive Strength of Concrete Sample by CTM. - 6.
-To determine the area of land by chain surveying. - 7.
-To perform traverse surveying with prismatic compass check for local attractionand determine corrected bearing and to balance the traversing by Included Angle Method. - 8.
-To perform levelling by height of Instrument & Rise and Fall method. - 9.
-To find the support reactions of a given truss and verify analytically. - 10.
-To perform Plane Table Surveying work by radiation method.
+To determine standard consistency of cement paste. - - 3.
+To determine initial and final setting times for cement by using Vicat's apparatus. - 4.
+To determine the workability of fresh concrete of given proportion by slump cone test. - 5.
+To determine the area of land by chain surveying. - 6.
+To perform traverse surveying with prismatic compass check for local attraction and determine corrected bearing and to balance the traversing by Bowditch'srule. - 7.
+To perform levelling by height of Instrument method. - 8.
+To perform levelling by rise and Fall method. - 9.
+To perform Plane Table Surveying work by (A) Radiation method and (.B) Intersection methods. - 10.
+To measure horizontal and vertical angle sin the field by using Theodolite.